 - Rheumatoid arthritis, an inflammation of the tissue surrounding the joints, can cause deterioration of cartilage and other parts of the joint and also result in the need for hip replacement.

-The cost of Knee Replacement varies from $5,000 to $20,000 depending on other factors and one geographic area to another.
+The cost of surgery varies from $5,000 to $20,000 depending on other factors and one geographic area to another.

 Functioning Of Hip Joint: